September 5, 2024

-The Bureau of Labor Statistics indicated that hourly compensation rose 3.7% in the fourth quarter after gaining 3.8% in the third quarter.
-In the past year compensation has risen 5.0-%.
+The Bureau of Labor Statistics indicated that hourly compensation rose 3.0% in the second quarter, after climbing 4.2% in the first quarter, 0.6% in the fourth quarter snf 4.6% in the third quarter.
+In the past year compensation has risen 3.1%.

 Growth in hourly compensation is a good thing, but that increase can be offset by inflation.
 So what we are also interested in is real hourly compensation.
-In the fourth quarter real compensation rose 0.9% after having risen 0.2% in the third quarter.
-In the past year real compensation has risen 1,8%.
-The fourth quarter increase consisted of a 3.7% increase in compensation which was partially offset by a 2.8% increase in inflation, hence a 0.9% increase in real compensation.
-If the labor market remains tight compensation should continue to climb at a reasonably rapid pace.
-And if inflation continues to slow real compensation should consistently climb and grow at a far more rapid pace.
+In the second quarter real compensation rose 0.1%, after rising 0.4% in the first quarter, declining 2.0% in the fourth quarter and having climbed 1.1% in the third quarter.
+In the past year real compensation has fallen 0.1%.
+The second quarter increase consisted of a 3.0% increase in compensation which was partially offset by a 2.9% increase in inflation, hence a 0.1% increase in real compensation.
+If the labor market remains relatively tight, real compensation should climb in the quarters ahead.
+Real compensation declined steadily through 2021 and 2022.
+Workers are beginning to regain some of that lost compensation but they remain far below where they were prior to the recession.

 Stephen Slifer